tomjwells/coti-node-monitoring/README.md

 ## Run the Monitoring Stack (Systemd Installations)

 First we need to modify the web server configuration.
-I have included a script which performs the necessary changes for you.
+I have included a script which makes the necessary changes for you.
 Make sure you are logged in as the root user with `sudo su`.
 Then, the script can be run with

 ```
 ./configure-webserver.sh